Julie Dawn Cole: After Willy Wonka

-Immediately after returning from Willy Wonka, Cole was cast in a re-occurring role on the ITV sitcom, ...And Mother Makes Three, in which she played Arabella, a stuck up and snobbish teenaged girl.
+Immediately after returning from filming, Cole was cast in a recurring role on the ITV sitcom, ...And Mother Makes Three, in which she played Arabella, a stuck-up and snobbish teenaged girl.
 After the success of the show, Cole continued to have a series of steady job offers.

-From 1971 to 1974 she acted in several TV series, and was often cast as a 'bad girl': in an episode of ITV series Saturday Night Theatre she played a delinquent who broke into a house; and a juvenile offender in an episode of prison drama series Within These Walls.
-Occasionally she was cast in other moulds, on an episode of the Orson Welles' Great Mysteries series, she played a murder victim.
+From 1971 to 1974, she acted in several TV series, and was often cast as a "bad girl"; in an episode of ITV series Saturday Night Theatre, she played a delinquent who broke into a house, and a juvenile offender in an episode of prison drama series Within These Walls.
+Occasionally, she was cast in other moulds, on an episode of the Orson Welles' Great Mysteries series, she played a murder victim.

 She made her next theatrical appearance in British-German comedy film That Lucky Touch, opposite Roger Moore.
-In this film she played the daughter of the characters played by Shelley Winters and Lee J. Cobb.
+In this film, she played the daughter of the characters played by Shelley Winters and Lee J. Cobb.
 Julie also found recognition playing Alice (from Alice In Wonderland) in a two-minute Christmas commercial for Woolworths.

-In 1975, Cole got her breakout role being cast as one of the leading characters in BBC medical drama Angels.
+In 1975, Cole got her break-out role being cast as one of the leading characters in BBC medical drama Angels.
 Breaking the bad-girl mould, she played Jo Longhurst, a second-year student nurse.
 Her character was known for her compassion, kind nature, advocacy for patients, and challenging authority when it was questionable.
 Production of the show began in February 1975, and episodes started to air in September of that same year.
 Cole's run on the show lasted three years.

 In 1976, Cole joined the cast of the costume drama Poldark for its second season.
 Reverting to her bad-girl mould, Cole played the salacious and lecherous Rowella Chynoweth, who engages in an affair with her brother-in-law (played by Christopher Biggins).
 Poldark was immensely popular and garnered much attention for its romantic, and at times racy, plot lines.

 Her other credits include the Children's Film Foundation film Paganini Strikes Again (1973), a 1982 episode of Tales of the Unexpected ("The Skeleton Key"), and the 1984 TV film of Camille, starring Greta Scacchi and Colin Firth.
 She featured as 'Robot 35' in the CBBC comedy Galloping Galaxies!.

-She has a number of theatrical credits as well as pantomime and voice-over work.
-Cole has appeared on radio in BBC Radio 2 broadcasts of British panto, including the 26 December 1979 broadcast of Puss in Boots as "Princess Rosepetal", as "Jill" in the 25 December 1981 broadcast of Mother Goose, and as "Alice" in the 27 December 1982 broadcast of Dick Whittington.
+Furthermore, Cole has had a number of theatrical credits, as well as pantomime and voice-over work over the years.
+Cole has appeared on radio in BBC Radio 2 broadcasts of British panto, including 26 December 1979 broadcast of Puss in Boots as Princess Rosepetal, as Jill on 25 December 1981 broadcast of Mother Goose, and as Alice in the 27 December 1982 broadcast of Dick Whittington.

-As of 2001, Cole works as a psychotherapist.